-Developing their upper limb activity opens the door for them to participate in daily activities such as;
+Developing your child's upper limb activity opens the door for them to participate in daily activities such as;

 dressing, playing, self-care skills, hobbies & sports in future.

-We know the earlier we can support children the better.
+We know that the earlier we can support children, the better.
 Therefore we offer a range of intensive intervention packages.

-Is a highly specialist form of rehabilitation of a weaker or lesser-used-arm or hand.
+This is a highly specialist form of rehabilitation of a weaker or lesser-used arm or hand.
 Constraint-induced movement therapy involves rehabilitation of the 'weaker' or 'assisting arm' while restraining the stronger arm in a lightweight mitt or cast during specific motor learning activities.

-There is a strong evidence base for CIMT and there are a range of different dosage protocols and different constraint options.
-All of the protocols involve the need for daily targeted skills practice either in face to face therapy or via a supported home programme.
+There is a strong evidence base for CIMT, and there is a range of different dosage protocols and different constraint options.
+All of the protocols involve the need for daily targeted skills practice either in face-to-face therapy or via a supported home programme.

 We also offer a range of modified constraint-induced movement therapy protocols where the constraint is worn for only targeted therapy and skills practice.